-Hypertension meal plan for mediterranean diet
+Hypertension meal plan for Mediterranean diet

 Experience the Mediterranean diet with a heart-healthy twist in the Hypertension Meal Plan for Mediterranean Diet.
 This plan includes meals like olive oil-drizzled salads, grilled fish, and legume-based dishes, all low in sodium and high in flavor, supporting blood pressure management in a delicious way.